Tjhayhay/Bible-Beasts-Project/README.md

 Great start here for the Dockerfile, Spruce!
 I made a few updates as outlined below to improve build time and size of the docker image:

     1. Set up a **multi-stage build approach** which helps reduce the size of the final image by using a smaller base image at runtime
     2. Specified a specific and **recent version of Node.js** for the application.
-Node verison 18 no longer has Active Support.
+Node version 18 no longer has Active Support.
     3. **Leveraged docker build cache** by installing depencencies in a separate, earlier layer of the Dockerfile.
 This reduces unnecessary dependancy installations.
     4. Removed the build-time.txt command as the timestamp information is available in the metadata